 The nearest NSPCC office to Reading is in Croydon, giving you the chance to jump on a train and volunteer.
 Alternatively, you could train as a Childline volunteer.
-Our players have raised over £3 Million for the NSPCC.
+Our players have raised over £5 Million for NSPCC.

 Founded in 2006, Parenting Special Children aims to provide specialist support to both parents and carers of kids and young people with special needs in Berkshire.
 Offering support during diagnosis of conditions such as autism and ADHD, the charity's services also include parenting programmes, sleep support, advice and training.

 Parenting Special Children runs a helpline, puts on after-school clubs and has a packed events calendar containing everything from workshops and support groups to family fun days.
 This gives you a range of possibilities when it comes to helping out with your volunteering efforts.

 A special interest group for children and young people with autism, The Engine Shed was set up in 2009.
 It allows people with an interest in trains to come together and play or enjoy their hobby in a safe, welcoming environment.

 With a group that meets every month in Reading, you could help put on these sessions by sorting out things like refreshments.
 You may also like to get involved with the excursions the charity puts on, which has included rides on heritage railways and trips to fairs.

 If you'd like to know more about getting involved in volunteering in your community, take a look at our Local Causes page and find opportunities near you.